zhangyu94/d3-timeseries/README.md

 **Step3**.
 Render: Evoke ($("#"+divID).d3_linechart().render())() to get the chart rendered.
 Another option is to use d3_linechart = $("#"+divID).d3_linechart() to get the renderer, and render the chart yourself with svg.datum(data).call(d3_linechart)

+##Notice:
-##Notice: to facilitate rendering in Step3, it is compulsory that data has been bound to the linechart.
+To facilitate rendering in Step3, it is compulsory that data has been bound to the linechart.

 ##Usage example: